These are the worst family dinner habits most families have fallen into but the easy family dinner traditions to replace them take just two minutes!

 Some nights we're talked out and choose to listen to a little music instead.

-We ask about each others' days, talk about the week ahead, share thoughts on current events, or talk about the books we're currently reading.
+We ask about each others' days, talk about the week ahead, share thoughts on current events, talk about the books we're currently reading, or refer to this list of fun family dinner questions to get the conversation flowing.

 There are no rules but conversations had around the family table are ones that will bond you and your kids in a way that few other family habits can.